josephspagnuolo/JavaFX-Desktop-Application-Group-Project/README.md

 # Group Project Design: Venn Diagram Builder Desktop Application in Java
-The project was designed and implemented using JavaFX.
+The project was designed and implemented in Java using JavaFX.
 There were 4 group members involved in the process.

 Please check out the